-The Path To A Successful Internship, For The Next Generation of Counselors!
+The Path To A Successful Career, For The Next Generation of Counselors!

-Finding one can feel like, "looking for a needle in a haystack", can't it?
-Right now, you don't know what to ask, you don't really know if the Supervisor-Candidate(s) really have your best interests at heart, and you don't know what you don't know!
+Finding a supervisor can feel like, "looking for a needle in a haystack", can't it?
+Right now, you don't know what to ask, you don't know if the supervisor-candidate(s) really have your best interests at heart, and you don't know what you don't know!

-What you do know, is that you must find a Supervisor first, before you can get a job and begin acquiring the 3000 hours needed in order to be fully licensed.
-This is overwhelming for some, worrisome for most, and you are not alone.
+What you do know, is that you must find a Supervisor first, before you can get a job and begin acquiring the 3000 hours needed in order to become fully licensed.
+This is overwhelming and you are not alone.

 Before we go on you need to know this...